dave ramsey gives bad advice

 Whilst perusing the dollar stretcher, I came across this nugget of annoyance, should the engaged buy or rent (beware, the caller’s accent is quite strong).

 Why did this annoy me?
-Well there are a few minor irritants: Dave assumes that the caller isn’t living with his fiancee and has a pretty traditional relationship set up and he doesn’t tailor his advice based on their specific circumstances (they have a large deposit).
+Well there are a few minor irritants: Dave assumes that the caller isn’t living with his fiancee and has a pretty traditional relationship set up and he doesn’t tailor his advice based on their (they have a large deposit).
 This is less than ideal because the answer to any personal finance question is ‘it depends’.
 But I can set that aside, after all I don’t really expect him to delve deeply in a conversation that lasts a few minutes.

 No, the suggestion that Dave makes is that they wait until they’ve been married a year before buying a house and that they put the deposit money in a mutual fund - all $60,000 of it.
 I almost couldn’t believe it when I heard this, I had to rewind just to make sure I hadn’t misunderstood.